-Curious Questions: Why do golf balls have dimples?
+Curious questions: Why do golf balls have dimples?
 And why are tennis balls furry?

-As the weather picks up, millions of us start thinking about dusting off our golf clubs and tennis rackets.
-And as he did so, Martin Fone got thinking: why aren't the balls we use for tennis and golf perfectly smooth?
+As the weather picks up and tennis takes over the silver screen, millions of us are starting to thinking about dusting off our golf clubs and tennis rackets.
+Which begs the question, why aren't the balls we use for tennis and golf perfectly smooth?

-In the early 17th century a rival emerged, the featherie, stuffed with goose or chicken feathers.
+In the early 17th century a rival emerged — the featherie, stuffed with goose or chicken feathers.
 The feathers and leather would be shaped when wet and allowed to dry, when the leather would shrink and the feathers expand to produce a hard ball.
 It would then be painted and adorned with the maker’s mark.
 While harder than the hairy, featheries were difficult to make perfectly round, had a tendency to lose distance when wet, and often split open upon impact.

-A hand-hammered gutta-percha golf ball made in the 19th century by Allan Robertson.
+A hand-hammered Gutta-Percha golf ball made in the 19th century by Allan Robertson.

-While for centuries golf balls had been smooth, with the introduction of moulds, manufacturers began putting patterns on the shell of the ball, the most popular being the bramble, whose raised spherical bumps resembled the fruit of a bramble.
-In 1898 a new type of golf ball was developed by Coburn Haskell with a thin outer shell made of balata sap covering a liquid-filled or solid core, around which was wound a layer of rubber thread.
+The game changer came in 1848 with the development of the Gutta-Percha ball or Gutty.
+Made from the dried sap of the Malaysian Sapodilla tree which had a rubber-like quality, it could be formed into a sphere when heated.
+And, in 1898, another new type of golf ball was developed by Coburn Haskell with a thin outer shell made of balata sap covering a liquid-filled or solid core, around which was wound a layer of rubber thread.
 The rubber Haskell golf ball, the standard in use today, had arrived.

 Despite the improvements in ball technology, golfers still found that used balls, with their marks and indentations, travelled further than new balls, a point that piqued the interest of an English engineer and manufacturer, William Taylor.
 After a series of experiments to determine which surface formation gave the best flight, he hit upon a pattern featuring regularly spaced concave dimples on the ball’s surface.
-He patented the design in 1905 which, together with the harder Haskell, revolutionized the game.
+He patented the design in 1905 which, together with the harder Haskell, revolutionised the game.

 Exquisite houses, the beauty of Nature, and how to get the most from your life, straight to your inbox.